 In 1924, Hoess received a 10-year sentence for a savage murder.
 This memory comes from that time of imprisonment.

 After his early release by amnesty he rose in the Nazi hierarchy.
-He later assumed command of Auschwitz and
+He later assumed command of Auschwitz and oversaw

-prison awaiting trial for war crimes in 1947, and was executed by hanging soon thereafter.
+awaiting trial for war crimes in 1947, and was executed by hanging soon thereafter.